Jhoneagle/Bird-Book/README.md

 ## Set up

-Project and application doesn't require much of preparation.
+Project/application doesn't require much of preparation.
 Depending on if development is done with Android or IOS you need a proper device or emulator to run the application on.
 Also having Android studio, IntelliJ or Xcode is recommended but not necessary as all commands can be executed from command line too.

-Physical device and environment specific preparation steps that need to be taken before running the project can be found [here](https://facebook.github.io/react-native/docs/running-on-device)
+Physical device and environment specific preparation steps that needs to be taken before running the project can be found [here](https://facebook.github.io/react-native/docs/running-on-device)

 ## Running